 The National Museum of Australia is one of ARM’s most inventive, daring and controversial buildings.
 ARM and Peck von Hartel Trethowan Architects jointly won the project in a 1997 international design competition.
 Later, we expanded its workplace facilities.

 NMA opened in 2001 and we have been involved in works ever since to expand and develop it, and adjust it to changes in usage.
-In 2013, we completed a new administration wing to unite expanded staff numbers in one location.
+In 2013, we completed a new workplace to unite expanded staff numbers in one location.
 Our overall design concept for the NMA is a set of jigsaw-puzzle pieces, each with a different stylised appearance and construction type.
-The administration wing is simply another puzzle piece slotted neatly into the existing building.
+The workplace wing is simply another puzzle piece slotted neatly into the existing building.

 The exterior is loud and playful, a counter to the quiet, scholarly work that happens inside.
 The external quarry tiles are glazed in greens, yellows, reds, blacks and oranges that shift from bright to muted, like colours on the heat maps used by archivists and curators to assess the health of precious objects in storage.
 In autumn, the building is partially camouflaged by the burnt oranges and browns of the turning leaves on nearby trees.